-Table of Contents Page Required Su pplementary Information 39 Board (GASI rmation required by the Governmental Accounting Standards B) to supplement the basic financial statements.
+Table of Contents Page Required Su pplementary Information 40 Board (GASI rmation required by the Governmental Accounting Standards 3) to supplement the basic financial statements.
 This information audited and no opinion is provided about the information.
-Exhibit #7 Schedule of the Employer's Proportionate Share of the Collective Net Pension Liability 40 Exhibit #8 Schedule of the Employer's Contributions - Pension 41 Exhibit #9 Schedule of the Employer's Proportionate Share of the Collective Net Other Postemployment Benefits (OPEB) Liability Alabama Retired Education Employees' Health Care Trust 42 Exhibit #10 Schedule of the Employer's Contributions Other Postemployment Benefits (OPEB) Alabama Retired Education Employees' Health Care Trust 43 uired Supplementary Information for apployment Benefits (OPEB) 44 Exhibit #11 Schedule of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual - General Fund 46 Exhibit #12 Schedule of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual - Special Revenue Fund 48 Supplementa ary Information 50 Contains fina ncial information and notes relative to federal financial assistance.
-Exhibit #13 Schedule of Expenditures of Federal Awards 51 Notes to the Schedule of Expenditures of Federal Awards 53
+Exhibit #7 Schedule of the Employer's Proportionate Share of the Collective Net Pension Liability 41 Exhibit #8 Schedule of the Employer's Contributions - Pension 42 Exhibit #9 Schedule of the Employer's Proportionate Share of the Collective Net Other Postemployment Benefits (OPEB) Liability Alabama Retired Education Employees' Health Care Trust 43 Exhibit #10 Schedule of the Employer's Contributions Other Postemployment Benefits (OPEB) Alabama Retired Education Employees' Health Care Trust 44 - uired Supplementary Information for Other nent Benefits (OPEB) 45 Exhibit #11 Schedule of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual - General Fund 47 Exhibit #12 Schedule of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual - Special Revenue Fund 49 Supplementa ary Information 51 Contains fina ncial information and notes relative to federal financial assistance.
+Exhibit #13 Schedule of Expenditures of Federal Awards 52 Notes to the Schedule of Expenditures of Federal Awards 54

-Table of Contents Page nformation 54 c information related to the Board, including reports and items enerally accepted government auditing standards and/or Title 2 f Federal Regulations Part 200, Uniform Administrative (s., Cost Principles, and Audit Requirements for Federal Awards idance) for federal compliance audits.
-Board Members and Administrative Personnel - a listing of the Board members and administrative personnel.
-55 Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards - a report on internal controls related to the financial statements and on whether the Board complied with laws and regulations which could have a direct and material effect on the Board's financial statements.
-56 Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by the Uniform Guidance - a report on internal controls over compliance with requirements of federal statutes, regulations, and the terms and conditions of federal awards applicable to major federal programs and an opinion on whether the Board complied with federal statutes, regulations, and terms and conditions of its federal awards which could have a direct and material effect on each major program.
-58 Schedule of Findings and Questioned Costs - a schedule summarizing the results of audit findings relating to the financial statements as required by Government Auditing Standards and findings and questioned costs for federal awards as required by the Uniform Guidance .
-62 Summary Schedule of Prior Audit Findings - a report prepared by the management of the Board, which provides the status of all audit findings included in the prior audit report's Schedule of Findings and Questioned Costs as well as unresolved findings included in the prior audit report's Summary Schedule of Prior Audit Findings 64 UT c information related to the Board, including reports and items enerally accepted government auditing standards and/or Title 2 of Federal Regulations Part 200, Uniform Administrative s., Cost Principles, and Audit Requirements for Federal Awards idance) for federal compliance audits.
-Board Members and Administrative Personnel - a listing of the Board members and administrative personnel.
-Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards - a report on internal controls related to the financial statements and on whether the Board complied with laws and regulations which could have a direct and material effect on the Board's financial statements.
-Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by the Uniform Guidance - a report on internal controls over compliance with requirements of federal statutes, regulations, and the terms and conditions of federal awards applicable to major federal programs and an opinion on whether the Board complied with federal statutes, regulations, and terms and conditions of its federal awards which could have a direct and material effect on each major program.
-Schedule of Findings and Questioned Costs - a schedule summarizing the results of audit findings relating to the financial statements as required by Government Auditing Standards and findings and questioned costs for federal awards as required by the Uniform Guidance.
-Summary Schedule of Prior Audit Findings - a report prepared by the management of the Board, which provides the status of all audit findings included in the prior audit report's Schedule of Findings and Questioned Costs as well as
+Table of Contents Pag Additional I nformation 55 required by g U. S. Code of Requirement ic information related to the Board, including reports and items generally accepted government auditing standards and/or Title 2 f Federal Regulations Part 200, Uniform Administrative ts, Cost Principles, and Audit Requirements for Federal Awards idance) for federal compliance audits.
+Exhibit #14 Board Members and Administrative Personnel - a listing of the Board members and administrative personnel.
+56 Exhibit #15 Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards - a report on internal controls related to the financial statements and on whether the Board complied with laws and regulations which could have a direct and material effect on the Board's financial statements.
+57 Exhibit #16 Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by the Uniform Guidance - a report on internal controls over compliance with requirements of federal statutes, regulations, and the terms and conditions of federal awards applicable to major federal programs and an opinion on whether the Board complied with federal statutes, regulations, and the terms and conditions of its federal awards which could have a direct and material effect on each major program.
+59 Exhibit #17 Schedule of Findings and Questioned Costs - a schedule summarizing the results of audit findings relating to the financial statements as required by Government Auditing Standards and findings and questioned costs for federal awards as required by the Uniform Guidance .
+63